nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 title: Chunk Aware S3 Extension API
 author: Caitlin Bestler
 ---
 Amazon's S3 is the primary API used to access object storage.
-However it has a blind spot that makes it suboptimal for any object storage system which stores objects in chunks, especially variably-sied copy-on-write chunks.
+However it has a blind spot that makes it suboptimal for any object storage system which stores objects in chunks, especially variably-sized copy-on-write chunks.

 Object storage solution using copy-on-write chunks should also support distributed deduplication and some form of snapshotting.

 NexentaEdge stores objects as variably sized chunks with global deduplication.
-It is optimized for storing multiple versions of the same objects ub tht inter-version deduplication is common.
+It is optimized for storing multiple versions of the same objects in that inter-version intra-object deduplication is common.

 So we have an object storage system optimized for multiple versions of the same object accessed by an API that does not support editing of objects.
 Every Put has to supply the entire object.